Matty-El/velo-route/README.md

 -   As an admin user, I want to be able to log in to VeloRoute and have access to the same functionality that a standard website user has.
 -   As an admin user, I want to be able to edit cycling route categories.
--   As an admin user I want to be able to edit cycling tips so that I can add or delete cycling tips.
+-   As an admin user I want to be able to edit cycling tips so that I can edit or delete cycling tips.
+-   As an admin user I want to be able to add cycling tips so that I can present new cycling tips to VeloRoute users.

 ### Structure